catalystneuro/schneider-lab-to-nwb/README.md

 ```
 the extra options for dandi organize will ensure that the external movie files are organized and uploaded properly.
 The --sync option removes extra external files on the dandi archive, which are renamed during the organize step.

+## Updating the conversion code

+### TODOs

+There are some placeholders in the current version of the conversion that will need to be filled in by the Schneider Lab
+before the conversion can be completed with the full data/metadata.
+These placeholders are marked with TODOs in the code
+to make them easier to spot, and a list is provided below for convenience:

+* In `src/schneider_lab_to_nwb/zempolich_2024/zempolich_2024_open_ephys_recording_interface.py` Line 36,
+    channel_positions are truncated to account for the 1-channel ephys data provided in the google drive.
+Lines 36-37
+    will need to be removed to enable running the conversion on the full ephys data.
+* In `src/schneider_lab_to_nwb/zempolich_2024/metadata.yaml` Line 29, the mapping between subject_id and genotype is a
+    placeholder.
+Please specify the genotype for each subject, and it will automatically propagate to the NWB file.
+* In `src/schneider_lab_to_nwb/zempolich_2024/metadata.yaml` Line 51, the mapping between subject_id and sex is a
+    placeholder.
+Please specify the sex for each subject, and it will automatically propagate to the NWB file.